-Vaughn is committed to promoting an environment for all students, faculty and staff that is fair, humane and respectful, and that recognizes and rewards students, faculty and staff performance on the basis of relevant considerations, such as ability and effort.
-The College expects that all of its members will treat each other fairly and equitably and without regard to differences such as those described earlier.
-These standards encompass applicants, students, faculty, staff, visitors and vendors, and are to be observed by all members of the community with respect to all of Vaughn's operations.
+Vaughn College is committed to maintaining an environment in its educational programs and activities that is free from discrimination, harassment, or retaliation.
+The College expects that all of its members will treat each other fairly and equitably, and without regard to differences.
+These standards encompass applicants, students, faculty, staff, visitors and vendors, and are to be observed by all members of the community with respect to all of the College's operations.